 Not-for-profit foundation founded by Dian Fossey in 1978 which continues its dedication to gorilla conservation and research.

 The primary objective of the Fauna Foundation is to create a protected environment for neglected, abused farm and domestic animals and former biomedical research chimpanzees.
 It also aims, through education, to foster a better understanding of all animals while exploring our ethical responsibility as humans for the well being of all earth’s creatures.

-The non-profit organization, closely connected with the Chimpanzee & Human Communication Institute, which not only cares for Washoe's family but also works towards education and research to improve all human and non-human relationships.
+The non-profit organization works towards education and research to improve human and non-human relationships.